Hymns on Nisibis — XLIII

 helped six hundred thousand.

-For my advocates are good
+my advocates are good and swift,

 eloquent and many,

-and to vindicate the guilty.
+and spare the guilty.

-Let us marvel at them, brothers,
+Let us marvel at them, my brothers:

-for their weapon is silence.
+their weapon is silence.

-In silence they persuade
+In silence they plead with him —

 the One who hears the silent.